SeptenJDT/Septentrio-PyDataLink/Readme.md

 ## Informations
 ### Tested Platforms
-The current version of pyDatalink has been tested on the following plateform :
+The current version of pyDatalink has been tested on the following platform :
 - Raspberry Pi OS 64bit with Desktop - kernel : 6.6 ( Raspberry pi 4)
 - Windows 10 *(GUI & CMD only)*